2010–11 Israeli Basketball Super League

-The 2010–2011 Israeli Basketball Super League (Also known as Ligat Loto) was the 57th season of the top basketball league in Israel.
+The 2010–2011 Israeli Basketball Premier League (Officially known as the Ligat Loto for sponsorship reasons) was the 57th season of the Israel Basketball Premier League, the highest level of basketball in Israel.
 The season began on 17 October 2010 and ended on 26 May 2011.

 Format

-Each of the 10 participating teams play 18 regular league games, one home game and one away game against each other team.
-After that, there is 3rd round in which every team play against each other team once.
-The top eight teams advance to the playoff, where they play best-of-5 series decided by the rankings at the end of the regular season (first against eighth, second against seventh and so on).
+Each of the 10 participating clubs played 18 regular league games, one home game and one away game against the other teams.
+After that, there is third round in which every team play against each other team once.
+The top eight teams advance to the playoffs, where they play a best-of-5 series decided by the rankings at the end of the regular season (first against eighth, second against seventh and so on).
 The series winners play in the Final Four to determine the championship.

-The two 9th and 10th ranked teams compete in a best-of-5 series relegation playoff, and the loser will be relegated to Liga Leumit 2010–2011.
+The two 9th and 10th ranked teams compete in a best-of-5 series relegation playoff, with the loser being relegated to the Liga Leumit for the 2011-12 season.